artemiscloud/activemq-artemis-operator/docs/quickstart.md

 ## Scaling

-The example-activemqartemis-ss-0 pod should now also be visible via the OpenShift console via the Applications -> Pods sub menu, or by drilling down through the statefulset.
+The ex-aao-ss-0 pod should now also be visible via the OpenShift console via the Applications -> Pods sub menu, or by drilling down through the statefulset.
 The number of running pods can be adjusted via the 'oc scale' command as per:

 ```$xslt
-oc scale --replicas 0 statefulset example-activemqartemis-ss
+oc scale --replicas 0 statefulset ex-aao-ss
 ```

 which would scale down the number of pods to zero.
 You can also scale the number to greater than one whereby the broker pods will form a broker cluster with default settings:

 ```$xslt
-oc scale --replicas 2 statefulset example-activemqartemis-ss
+oc scale --replicas 2 statefulset ex-aao-ss
 ```

 One important caveat here is that upon scaledown the persistent